zeon-studio/hugoplate/content/english/contact/_index.md

     Before contacting me, [please read about my Tech Editing services](/technical-editing), if you haven't done so already.

+    If this would be our first contact, **please don't book a slot**, but instead e-mail me so we can hash out the details.

 ---

 **For publishers and designers:** Depending on whether you're interested in working with me on a translation/editing project, or a knitting pattern, you have different options of contacting me.
 I will have different timeslots available for each category, so please choose the one that best describes you.